MichelMuszynski/PbD-maturity-data/README.md

 # Privacy-by-design maturity data
-Datasets describing collected privacy-by-design factors from two multivocal literature reviews conducted in the summer of 2022.
+Datasets describing collection and processing of privacy-by-design factors including: collected privacy-by-design factors from two multivocal literature reviews conducted in the summer of 2022, as well as the dataset of factors used in the creation of a privacy-by-design maturity model.

 ---